 Forestry Extension

-URI implements and supports range of forestry extension activities to support private forest owners in caring for their forests to protect and improve forest health, wildlife habitat and water quality.
+URI leads and supports range of forestry extension activities to support Rhode Island forest owners in caring for their forests to protect and improve ecosystem health, forest productivity, wildlife habitat, and water quality, among other values.

-Rhode Island Woods website: URI hosts a website to provide the public with information about Rhode Island forestry and wildlife issues, and to help forest owners plan activities on their properities.
-The website provides lists of loggers and forestry businesses, as well as information about local plants and animals, state regulations related to forestry and wildlife, and the current price of timber.
+Rhode Island Woods website: URI hosts a website to provide the public with information about Rhode Island forestry and wildlife issues and to help forest owners care for their land.
+The website provides lists of different types of RI forest-related businesses (including land management services and native wood products), as well as information about local plants and animals and state forestry and wildlife regulations.
 Rhode Island Woods was developed in collaboration with several other partners.

-Outreach Events for Landowners: URI organizes several trainings for private landowners about forestry and wildlife, including the annual Rhode Island Coverts Program, a training for forest landowners about forest management practices that can make wildlife healthier, more diverse and abundant.
-The project has trained landowners from across the state through this workshop, which focuses on forest ecology and stewardship, wildlife management and land conservation.
+Outreach Events for Landowners: URI organizes periodic events for landowners about forestry and wildlife, including the annual Rhode Island Coverts Program, a training for forest landowners about forest management practices that can make wildlife healthier, more diverse and abundant.
+With a focus on forest ecology and stewardship, wildlife management, and land conservation, the Coverts workshop has trained landowners from across the state.

-Woodscaping Guide: This guide provides educational information and resources that are geared towards the interests and goals of owners of woodland parcels of 10 acres or less.
+Woodscaping Guide: This guide provides educational information and resources that are geared towards the interests and goals of owners of woodland parcels of 10 acres or fewer.

 For more information about forestry extension at URI, please contact: